 circumstances will continue to have a domino effect on the students learning and academic growth within the classrooms.

 What fills your cup when you’re running on empty?

 Knowing that my oldest daughter wants to be a teacher, just like me when she grows up, helps my cup get filled.
 Being a good example and inspiration for her and others is something I am passionate about.
 I need to be in this profession to assist with the positive changes that are coming to Arizona education.

 What are some of the most thoughtful and effective ways parents and the community can show gratitude?

 Effective ways for the community to show gratitude would be having teacher appreciation days on certain months with local businesses where certain things are discounted or free like books, class items, food, clothes and entertainment activities.
 Parents should always try to attend the meetings that the school has, so they can get a better idea of what there child is up against.
 Simply just talking to the teacher about any extra support is always helpful way to show gratitude.

 What is your wish for Arizona’s children?

-I wish that all arizona students get the access to the resources for a good learning environment, where they can have qualified and well paid teachers who a care about their future.
-I want the students of this state to place higher on standardised test scores and get support they need to succeed.
+I wish that all Arizona students get the access to the resources for a good learning environment, where they can have qualified and well paid teachers who a care about their future.
+I want the students of this state to place higher on standardized test scores and get support they need to succeed.